 Please note: If you are living on campus, you are required to have a current Meningitis vaccine within the last three years.
-If you have not had this vaccine within the last three years, we offer a FREE Meningitis vaccine clinic during day two of orientation.
+If you have not had this vaccine within the last three years, we offer FREE Meningitis vaccines at the Student Health Center.
 Documentation of this vaccine will need to be submitted prior to move-in-week in August.

 Free Meningitis Vaccine @ Student Health Center!